-The economy is centred on the country’s oil and gas industry and it is within this sector that most foreigners find work in Azerbaijan.
+The economy is centred on the country’s oil and gas industry, and it is within this sector that most foreigners find work in Azerbaijan.
 However, as the economy has expanded, business opportunities have diversified.
 The capital, Baku, is the centre of business in Azerbaijan.
-It’s viewed as the most Western of Azerbaijan’s cities, and where most expats working in Azerbaijan are based.
+It’s viewed as the most Western of Azerbaijan’s cities, and it's where most expats working in Azerbaijan are based.

 Azerbaijan has seen much development of its infrastructure and experienced improved services in recent years.
-Unfortunately, the gap between rich and poor has widened and wealth is increasingly held in the hands of a small elite, while corruption also continues to plague the country and can affect business dealings.
+Unfortunately, the gap between rich and poor has widened, and wealth is increasingly held in the hands of a small elite, while corruption also continues to plague the country and can affect business dealings.

 Business hours are usually Monday to Friday, 9am to 5pm or 10am to 6pm.
 Some government offices are open on Saturdays.
-Azeris have an alternate view of punctuality and it’s not unusual to start meetings late.
+Azeris have an alternate view of punctuality, and it’s not unusual to start meetings late.

 Azerbaijani (Azeri) is the official language of business in Azerbaijan.
 Russian is also widely spoken.
-Although English is increasingly being used in business, it is not common and it’s best to hire an interpreter when doing business in Azerbaijan.
+Although English is increasingly being used in business, it is not common, and it’s best to hire an interpreter when doing business in Azerbaijan.

 It is customary for men to greet each other with a handshake.
 Businesswomen may also greet with a handshake, but it’s best to wait for a woman to extend her hand first.